netbox-community/netbox-operator/README.md

 For the monitoring of the state of the CRs reconciled by the operator [kube state metrics] can be used, check the kube-state-metrics documentation for instructions on configuring it to collect metrics from custom resources.

 [kube state metrics]: https://github.com/kubernetes/kube-state-metrics

+# FAQ

+## What is the difference between `.spec.customFields` and `.spec.parentPrefixSelector`?

+`.spec.customFields` are the NetBox Custom Fields assigned to the resource in NetBox.
+`.spec.parentPrefixSelector` is used by a Claim Controller (e.g. the controller of PrefixClaim) to find a suitable Prefix to get e.g. a Prefix from.

+## What is the difference between `.spec.tenant` and `.spec.parentPrefixSelector.tenant`?

+`.spec.tenant` is the tenant that is assigned to the resource in NetBox.
+`.spec.parentPrefixSelector.tenant` is used by a Claim Controller (e.g. the controller of PrefixClaim) to find a suitable Prefix to get e.g. a Prefix from.

 # Contributing